-The Group uses iron ore contracts to hedge its risk associated with iron ore price fluctuations.
+The Group uses forward contracts to hedge its risk associated with currency fluctuations.
 Such derivative financial instruments are initially recognised at fair value on the date the derivative contract is entered into and are subsequently remeasured to fair value.

 Any gains or losses arising from changes in the fair value of derivatives, except those that qualify as cash flow hedges, are taken directly to net profit or loss for the period.